Rhapsody/frameworkDemoJava/README.md

 Database access will follow a similar pattern as before.
 The old OracleInstanceManager has been revised to a generic DbInstanceManager that can work with any RDBMS.
 The helper methods have been renamed to make more sense regarding what they do.
 As before, "Data" classes will be used to organize commonly used and related queries together.
+The helper methods have been revised to take a parameterized query string as would be used with String.format, so there's no longer a need to use that on the query string before passing it into the helper method.

 Example:
 ```java